ballerina-platform/module-ballerinax-ai.agent/ballerina/Package.md

 ### Tools from Interface Definition Languages (IDLs)

-You can automatically extract tools from a valid  [OpenAPI specification](https://swagger.io/specification/) (3.x) using the `extractToolsFromOpenApiSpec` function, as demonstrated below:
+You can automatically extract tools from a valid [OpenAPI specification](https://swagger.io/specification/) (3.x) using the `extractToolsFromOpenApiSpecJsonFile` function, as demonstrated below:

 ```ballerina
 string openApiPath = "<PATH TO THE JSON FILE>"
 agent:HttpTool[] tools = extractToolsFromOpenApiSpec(openApiPath)
 ```

+The file containing the OpenAPI specification should be in JSON format.
+To load them using a JSON string use `extractToolsFromOpenApiSpecJsonString` instead of the above.

 ### Tool Input Schema